SrConej0/Space_Agriculture/README.md

    ```

 4. **Open in browser**
-   - The game will be available at: `http://localhost:5173/`
+   - The game will be available at: `http://localhost:5173/` (or the port printed in the terminal)

 ### Available Commands